Appearance

 - an initial notification within the time limit specified by the RTS adopted under Article 20;

-The Article 20(a) RTS — Delegated Regulation (EU) 2025/301 — sets the content and time limits; Implementing Regulation (EU) 2025/302 lays down the standard forms, templates, and procedures for the initial, intermediate, and final reports.
+The RTS under Article 20, first paragraph, point (a) — Delegated Regulation (EU) 2025/301 — sets the content and time limits; Implementing Regulation (EU) 2025/302 lays down the standard forms, templates, and procedures for the initial, intermediate, and final reports.

 Article 20 — harmonisation of reporting content and templates

-Article 20(a) mandates the ESAs to develop, in consultation with the ECB and ENISA, common draft regulatory technical standards further specifying both (i) the content of the reports for major ICT-related incidents and the voluntary notifications for significant cyber threats, and (ii) the time limits for the initial notification, intermediate report and final report.
+Article 20, first paragraph, point (a) mandates the ESAs to develop, in consultation with the ECB and ENISA, common draft regulatory technical standards further specifying both (i) the content of the reports for major ICT-related incidents and the voluntary notifications for significant cyber threats, and (ii) the time limits for the initial notification, intermediate report and final report.
 That mandate produced Delegated Regulation (EU) 2025/301.
-Article 20(b) is a separate mandate for common draft implementing technical standards establishing the standard forms, templates and procedures — produced as Implementing Regulation (EU) 2025/302.
+Article 20, first paragraph, point (b) is a separate mandate for common draft implementing technical standards establishing the standard forms, templates and procedures — produced as Implementing Regulation (EU) 2025/302.

 Article 23 — operational or security payment-related incidents